Summary

 The excitement is building up for Apple Inc.'s (NASDAQ:AAPL) biggest launch event of the year at "Far Out" on September 7.
-Analysts have gone gaga over Apple's impending iPhone 14 launch, as Apple bull, Wedbush's Dan Ives sees it as the "pivotal moment for Tim Cook and his team as they seek to keep the gravy train running."
+Analysts have gone gaga over Apple's impending iPhone 14 launch, as Apple bull, Wedbush's Dan Ives, sees it as the "pivotal moment for Tim Cook and his team as they seek to keep the gravy train running."

 TF Securities' Ming-Chi Kuo also fanned more interest as he suggested that Apple's iPhones would eventually support satellite communications, even though the timing remains unpredictable.
 Still, Bloomberg's Mark Gurman stoked further enthusiasm, suggesting that Apple's rumored satellite communications partner, GlobalStar, "has spent much of this year laying the groundwork for a major new initiative."